telerik/xaml-docs/controls/radscheduleview/features/currenttimeindicator.md

 	</Style>
 {{endregion}}

-Running the application will lead to the result shown on __Figure 4__.
+Running the application will lead to the result shown in __Figure 4__.

 #### __Figure 4: CurrentTimeIndicator with AllowCustomSize set__